RedPitaya/redpitaya-knowledgebase/learn_fpga/advanced.rst

 Examples Utilizing Extension Boards
 ====================================

-Red Pitaya becomes even more versatile with when custom extension boards are attached to it, hence we show a couple of examples that utilize extension boards below.
+Red Pitaya becomes even more versatile when custom extension boards are attached to it, hence we show a couple of examples that utilize extension boards below.

 -----------------------------